apioo/psx-api/README.md

 ```

-This would be then enough for the API component to generate either an OpenAPI specification or a client SDK.
+This would be enough for the API component to generate either an OpenAPI specification or a client SDK.
 Note this library only needs the meta information, if you can get those meta information at your framework in another
 way you can also implement a custom `ParserInterface`.